 Add texts at the end of Figure 6-28a to explain the use of the arcs for reading instructions.

 Remove the arc that connects the SI2SR NDP and the SR2SI NDP.
-Add a NOTE after Figure 6-28b for explanation.
+Use texts to explain that R2I NDP is configured by the NDPA frame after Figure 6-28b.